leonmeka/sortql-cli/DOCUMENTATION.md

 ## Advanced Usage

-**sortQL** supports advanced features such as conditional operators and regular expressions to provide more flexibility and control over file and folder operations.
+**sortQL** supports advanced features such as comparative operators and regular expressions to provide more flexibility and control over file and folder operations.

-### Conditional Operators
+### Comparative Operators

-**sortQL** supports the following conditional operators:
+**sortQL** supports the following comparative operators:

 - **LIKE**: Similar to SQL's **LIKE** operator, it allows you to match properties with regex patterns.
 - **=**: Equal to.